rosaxma/TDP-43-UNC13A-2021/RNA_alignment_and_splicing_analysis/README.md

 ## Running the RNA-seq pipeline
  `./sh_RNAseq.sh </path/to/fastq(.gz)/folder> </path/to/destination/folder> hg38_RNAseq.ini`   (Adapted from https://github.com/emc2cube/Bioinformatics).
-Annotation files for hg38 are provided in the reference_files folder.
+Annotation files for hg38 are provided in the RefGenomes folder.
 Other reference files are not provided due to the file size limit.

 ## Visualization in Voila
  The Voila App can be downloaded from https://majiq.biociphers.org/app_download/